Comicly69/Abtme/README.md

 [Beanie](https://github.com/Comicly69/beanie) (Project aimed to help users block malicious attacks before they happen using firewalls)

-[Kinetic](https://github.com/Comicly69/kinetic) (A nfc-based card used to hold your entire wallet in one, supports all types of currency and cards globally)
+[Kinetic](https://github.com/Comicly69/kinetic) (A nfc-based card used to hold your entire wallet in one, supports all types of currency and cards globally, Including cryptocurrency)

 # Skills